 Oftentimes, radio calls for service are easily resolved or have already been resolved by the time of an officer's arrival.
 Such cases normally do not require a formal police report.
-For example: Responding to an address where multiple citizens are reporting a loud party.
-The officers in this case would scan and make observations of the area, looking for a significant number of cars or double-parked cars near the address.
-In addition, the officers would listen for loud noise or music and, if it was heard, knock on the door and attempt to seek compliance from the homeowner in lowering the volume and/or bringing the event to an end.
+For example, they are responding to an address where multiple citizens report a loud party.
+In this case, the officers, would scan and make observations of the area, looking for a significant number of cars or double-parked cars near the address.
+In addition, the officers would listen for loud noise or music and, if it was heard, knock on the door, and attempt to seek compliance from the homeowner in lowering the volume and/or bringing the event to an end.
 The officer would advise the dispatcher: "XXXX, advised" and continue patrolling without completing a formal police report.
-For more detailed information on noise at night statutes, please read Section Q of the Calls for Service General Order (SPT 302-01).
+For more detailed information on noise at night statutes, please read Section P Disorderly Conduct (Noise at Night) of GO-SPT 302.01 (Calls for Service).
 Ten codes are redacted with XXXX for public use.